justinlu1/wlanAutoConfigDisabler/README.md

 # wlanAutoConfigDisabler
 Simple program to disable Windows' WLAN autoconfig setting.
-Written using Python, using TKinter and Pyinstaller.
+Written in Python.
+GUI created with TKinter, executable file created with Pyinstaller.
 This program require administrative privileges, as the setting can only be changed by administrators.